specklesystems/speckle-docs-OLD/user/excel.md

 :::tip IMPORTANT 🙌

-Currently **only accounts on our XYZ server are supported.** To use a different server please run the connector locally or deploy it with your server details.
+Currently, **only accounts on our XYZ server are supported**, this is because of limitations on the Microsoft Office Store.
+We're working to add support for any Speckle server.

 :::